supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 9. You will now see the most recent version under the Document column.

 ## Review

-In this lab, you have completed:
+In this lab you have completed the following tasks:
 - Adding terms of use
 - Logging in as an user
 - Review the report of aceptance and rejection records